-EAE was the OEM both in Ahrensburg and in Berlin-Spandau and Essen-Kettwig, where it supplied not only the press control systems and control consoles but also the EAE Print production planning and preset system.
+EAE was the OEM in Ahrensburg, Berlin-Spandau, and Essen-Kettwig, where it supplied not only the press control systems and control consoles but also the EAE Print production planning and preset system.
 Back in 1993, the latter was the first of its kind to be implemented anywhere in the world when it was installed in Berlin-Spandau, while the first ever EAE control console was implemented in Essen-Kettwig as long ago as 1984.
 The COLORMAN web presses in Ahrensburg are fitted with an EAE Softproof system.